LiuYuancheng/IT_OT_IoT_Cyber_Security_Workshop/OT_System_Attack_Case_Study/Railway_Station/Railway_Station.md

 ` Figure-01: Station Control System Architecture Diagram, version v_0.0.3 (2025)`

-As illustrated, the **station control system** operates across three OT environment layers:
+As illustrated, the station control system operates across three OT environment layers:

 - **Level 0 – Physical Process (Field I/O Devices)**: A software-based physical world simulator generates virtual sensor signals—such as echo sensors to detect train position—and actuator signals like brake commands, start/stop movement instructions, and platform safety door motor triggers.
 These emulate the electrical behavior of actual field devices.
 - **Level 1 – OT System Controller LAN**: The custom-developed IEC 60870-5-104 PLC simulator receives the simulated signals and processes them using control logic implemented in ladder diagrams.
 This level replicates how a real PLC would manage train docking, departure sequences, and platform door control based on input conditions.
 - **Level 2 – Control Center (Processing LAN)**: Here, Human-Machine Interfaces (HMIs) and control consoles interact with the virtual PLC via OT communication protocols.
-These interfaces enable real-time system monitoring, emergency intervention, and manual override functionalities—just like in a real-world railway control room.
+These interfaces enable real-time system monitoring, emergency intervention, and manual override functionalities—just like in a real-world railway station control room or HQ.

 This layered design allows us to replicate realistic control workflows and fault scenarios in a safe, repeatable simulation environment—supporting both engineering education and cybersecurity defense exercises.